Edgar Allan Poe Imagined a Space Life-Support System in 1835

 What altitude sickness symptoms did Poe describe in the story?

-Pfaall experiences pain attending respiration, great uneasiness about the head and body, nosebleeds, and disorientation — all described as increasing with altitude.
-Poe attributed these symptoms to what he called the "progressive removal of the customary atmospheric pressure upon the surface of the body."
+Pfaall experiences pain with each breath, a mounting uneasiness about the head and body, nosebleeds, and disorientation — all described as increasing with altitude.
+Poe attributed these to what he called "the progressive removal of the customary atmospheric pressure upon the surface of the body."
+These symptoms align with documented accounts from early high-altitude balloon ascents, even though the underlying oxygen mechanism wouldn't be established until Paul Bert's 1878 work.

 When did scientists first understand the oxygen problem at high altitudes?

-By 1835, early balloon ascents had already shown that the human body struggles at extreme altitude.
-The specific cause — low partial oxygen pressure — was not established until Paul Bert's landmark 1878 work, though earlier researchers had already begun to connect altitude with breathing difficulties.
+By 1835, early balloon ascents had already shown the human body struggles at extreme altitude.
+The specific cause — reduced partial pressure of oxygen — was not established until Paul Bert's landmark 1878 work La Pression Barométrique, though earlier researchers had begun connecting altitude with breathing difficulties.
+Poe was writing 43 years before that mechanism was clarified.

 How old was Virginia Clemm when she married Poe?

-Virginia Eliza Clemm was 13 years old when she married Poe in 1836.
+Poe married his cousin Virginia Eliza Clemm in 1836, when she was 13 years old.
 She developed tuberculosis around January 1842 — first noticed when she ruptured a blood vessel while singing — and died on January 30, 1847, in their Fordham, New York, cottage after a five-year illness.
+(Source: Edgar Allan Poe Society)

 What are the competing theories about how Poe died?

 Poe was found semiconscious in Baltimore on October 3, 1849, wearing clothes that were not his and calling out the name "Reynolds."
 He died on October 7 at age 40.
-Contemporary reports cited "congestion of the brain," often used then as a euphemism for alcoholism.
-Among the theories that have been proposed are delirium tremens, heart disease, epilepsy, syphilis, rabies, brain tumor, carbon monoxide poisoning, and cooping — a form of electoral fraud violence.
+Contemporary records cited "congestion of the brain," used at the time as a broad term.
+Among the theories proposed since are delirium tremens, heart disease, epilepsy, syphilis, rabies, brain tumor, carbon monoxide poisoning, and cooping — a form of electoral coercion.
 None has been conclusively established.
+(Sources: Smithsonian Magazine; Poe Society of Baltimore)

 Sources & References